silverback-ventures/code-challenges/backend/portfolios/README.md

 ## Optional

-Note: this are, like the title say, optional stuff you may include in your solution.
+These are, like the title say, optional points you _may_ include in your solution.
 You can pick as many or as little as you want.

-- there's a single test that asserts true == true, consider adding more test for the functionality you just implemented.
+- There's a single test that asserts true == true, consider adding more test for the functionality you just implemented.

-- there's a `portfolios.services.Db` that has a working in-memory h2 database, make that part of your solution.
+- There's a `portfolios.services.Db` that has a working in-memory h2 database, make that part of your solution.

-- consider using both BTC APIs, keeping one as fallback when the first fails.
+- Consider using both BTC APIs, keeping one as fallback when the first fails.
 Can you think of a way to test this (causing the first api call to fail?)

-- suppose the application is read-heavy, how would you optimize it for very fast GET requests?
+- Suppose the application is read-heavy, how would you optimize it for very fast GET requests?

-- suppose the application is write-heavy, meaning the shares of the portfolio get updated often, how would you handle this? (assume IO is the bottleneck)
+- Suppose the application is write-heavy, meaning the shares of the portfolio get updated often, how would you handle this? (assume IO is the bottleneck)

 - Consider having a “model” for the portfolio (an ideal map of assets and percentages) and have the API return a metric of how off the portfolio is from ideal.

 ### Optional, design-only

-These are questions just to think about and maybe discuss in the following interview, no need to add code to your project
+These are questions just to think about and maybe discuss in the following interview, no need to add code to your project (but feel free to do so if you think it will make it easier for making your point)

-- Based on the previous "model", consider how you would implement a balancing strategy for the portfolio, meaning if the portfolio needs to have 60% ETH and 40% BTC in value, but because of market fluctuations it’s 50-50, how you would bring it back to the desired values.
+- Based on the previous "model", consider how you would implement a balancing strategy for the portfolio, meaning if the portfolio needs to have 60% ETH and 40% BTC in value, but because of market fluctuations it’s 50-50, how you would bring it back to the desired values?

-- What problems do you think may arise if this application is deployed with redundancy in production (multiple instances running)
+- What problems do you think may arise if this application is deployed with redundancy in production (multiple instances running)?